Lkdb5RDr/LL_FourPlayAndTools/SynchroLink/Readme.txt

 				the primary unmodified version synchronized with the steam download. all other versions synchronized from the previous one and "SynchroLinked" again.

-All other options where for specific cases except maybe "none" to initialize a new copy of an existing reference.
+All other options where for specific cases except maybe /FULL to initialize a new copy of an existing reference.

 SynchroLink Source Destination /SPACE
 	will recursively replace any identical file present in both source and destination by a hard link, saving the space needed for the second copy of the file.

-SynchroLink Source Destination
+SynchroLink Source Destination /FULL
 	will
 		recursively delete any file in destination not in source recursively create hard links in destination of every file in source.